ipoom-jeong/resume_ipoom/content/publication/demystifying-a-cxl-type-2-device-a-heterogeneous-cooperative-computing-perspective/index.md

 accesses with comparable devices, such as emulated CXL Type-2, CXL Type-3, and PCIe devices.
-Lastly, as applications that exploit the unique capabilities of a CXL Type-2 device, we propose two CXL-based Linux memory optimization features: compressed RAM cache for swap (zswap) and memory deduplication (ksm).
+Lastly, as applications that exploit the unique capabilities of a CXL Type-2 device, we propose two CXL-based Linux memory optimization features\: compressed RAM cache for swap (zswap) and memory deduplication (ksm).
 Our evaluation shows that Redis, when running with traditional CPU-based zswap and ksm, suffers from a tail latency increase